 “No, that was James Darling.
 Darling is legendary.
 Griffin is merely famous.”

 “Speaking of famous,” Rachel tried to keep the sparkle out of her eye and failed, “this young man here is Sigfried Smith.”

-Both girls squealed with joy.
+Both girls squealed with glee.
 They moved close to him, asking a thousand questions about his life, his dragon, his gold, his fight against the dragon in the sewer.
-He answered with a casual, devil-may-care attitude.
+He answered with a casual, careless attitude.
 This only fueled their fervor.

-Turning to look for the dragon, Rachel noticed for the first time that there was another girl seated in the walled garden.
-Long pale golden hair floated about her like spun sunlight.
-She had the most lovely face with blue eyes, a pert little nose, and rosebud lips.
-She sat motionlessly, reading a textbook, her expression so sadly sweet that it almost hurt to look at her.
-She looked like a princess from a storybook.
+Turning to look for the dragon, Rachel noticed for the first time that another girl sat in the walled garden.
+Her long pale golden hair floated about her like spun sunlight.
+She had the most lovely face Rachel had ever seen, like a princess from a storybook, with blue eyes, a pert little nose, and rosebud lips.
+This new girl sat reading a textbook, her expression so sadly sweet that it almost hurt to look at her.

 Siggy straightened.
 “He’s back!
 That man!”